Programs

 • Creating brand elements: Brand elements refer to the brand names, logos, symbols, URLs, taglines, packaging, etc., that identify and differentiate a brand from its competitors.
 Customers associate most with brand elements, facilitating brand awareness and associations.

-• Choosing brand marketing activities: Integrating brand marketing activities create favourable and strong brand associations.
+• Choosing brand marketing activities: Integrating brand management activities create favourable and strong brand associations.

 • Tapping secondary associations: This involves linking the brand to characters, countries, sporting and cultural events, distribution channels, and the like to improve the brand equity.